The first of the four sacred months.

 “Some of their daughters were chosen,” Shahira says.
 “Why would they want it to continue?”

-“Maybe they receive some compensation,” Amira replies, flicking one of the mat’s tassels.
+“Maybe they receive some compensation.”
+Amira flicks one of the mat’s tassels.
 “But your father doesn’t have the coffers for it, so it’s probably one of the wealthy city merchants.
-But then it doesn’t make sense for him to be paying a daughter-lost family—he’s got nothing to gain save a favor with your father, I suppose.”
+But then it doesn’t make sense for them to be paying a daughter-lost family—they have nothing to gain save a favor with your father, I suppose.”

+“Allah knows why they want this thing to continue.”
 Amira adjusts her hijab around her sullen, round face.
-“Let’s see what they’re making for dinner tonight before it’s Esha salaah.
-I want to eat something to keep my mind off these cramps.”
+“Anyway, let’s see what they’re making for dinner tonight.
+I need something sweet to keep my mind off these cramps.”

 The two shuffle their way through the halls, passing the open courtyard where more people have gathered.
 Voices buzz in the air as they hurry away before they are seen.